ante-2am/proxy2AM/README.md

 - `privacyConsent` (boolean, required) - Must be `true` to indicate privacy policy consent
 - `company` (string, optional) - Company name
 - `phone` (string, optional) - Phone number
+- `whatsappConsent` (boolean, optional) - Indicates if the user wants follow-up via WhatsApp
 - `honeypot` (string, optional) - Spam protection field.
 If this field is filled, the request will be rejected as spam.
 The frontend should include this field but leave it empty.
 - `userAgent` (string, optional) - Browser user agent (will fall back to request header if not provided)
 - `language` (string, optional) - Browser language preference
+- `timestamp` (string, optional) - Client-side timestamp when the form was submitted (ISO format)

 **Success Response (200):**
 ```json